cxqNet/MASSeg/README.md

 ### 🏅 Paper on [[arXiv]](https://arxiv.org/abs/2504.10254)   | 🏛️ **[[ MOSE Homepage ]](https://henghuiding.github.io/MOSE/)**

-## 🚧🚧🚧 We are currently organizing the code and will release the complete solution soon!
-After obtaining official approval from the challenge organizers
-**Thank you for your understanding and support!**

 **Author:** Xuqiang Cao, Linnan Zhao, Jiaxuan Zhao, Fang Liu, Puhua Chen, Wenping Ma

 # Introduce